dustinpfister/blog_posts/_posts/vuejs-example-list.md

 layout: post
 categories: vuejs
 id: 615
-updated: 2020-02-18 17:29:15
+updated: 2020-02-18 18:12:30
-version: 1.1
+version: 1.2
 ---

-This will be a quick post on a basic vue list example
+This will be a quick post on a basic vue list example.
+When working with unordered or ordered list elements in a template, typically I will end up using the [vue for](/2019/05/21/vuejs-for/) directive to bind to an array in the [vue data](/2019/05/18/vuejs-data/) object.

 <!-- more -->